 - Zapped CBS and ABC News to protest anti-gay tone of its reporting.
 They shaped up.
 Dick Cavett, whose relentless anti-gay spiels had become unbearable, was forced to give time to GAA spokespeople on his national TV show after one Zap and the threat of others

-Almost 45 years later we still fight the battle that the GAA began.
+Almost 50 years later we are still fighting the battle that the GAA began.
 The battle “to demand our Liberation from repression and to the point where repressive laws are removed from the books and our rights are written into the documents that protect the rights of all people, for without that writing there can be no guarantees of protection from the larger society.”

 We must remember the GAA and all the other early LGBT activists groups who started our fight for equality.
-It is imperative to our community that we not only remember but learn from them and use our history to our advantage.
+It is imperative to our community that we not only remember but learn from them but also to use our history to our advantage.